solana-labs/solana/docs/src/integrations/exchange.md

 selecting a custom limit value is [available here](https://github.com/solana-labs/solana/blob/583cec922b6107e0f85c7e14cb5e642bc7dfb340/core/src/ledger_cleanup_service.rs#L15-L26).

-Specifying one or more `--trusted-validator` parameters can protect you from booting from a malicious snapshot.
-[More on the value of booting with trusted validators](../running-validator/validator-start.md#trusted-validators)
+Specifying one or more `--known-validator` parameters can protect you from booting from a malicious snapshot.
+[More on the value of booting with known validators](../running-validator/validator-start.md#known-validators)

 Optional parameters to consider: